-Isn’t soup a splendid thing?
-Easy to make, relatively cheap, and a great way of sneaking the veg in.
-We are big fans of soup here at Mykidstime – here are 16 Splendid Soup Recipes that the Kids will Love Too.
+Isn’t soup a splendid dish?
+Easy to make, relatively cheap, and full to the brim with vegetables your kids will actually eat!
+We are big fans of soup here at MyKidsTime, and we’d like to share 16 of our favourite Splendid Soup Recipes that we think your kids will love.

 You may also like 5 Simple Warming Winter Recipes Kids will Enjoy